Warren Lahr: Later life and death

-After retiring from football, Lahr settled in Aurora, Ohio and served as the color commentator alongside announcer Ken Coleman for Browns games broadcast on WJW channel 8 in Cleveland between 1963 and 1967.
+After retiring from football, Lahr settled in Aurora, Ohio and served as the color commentator alongside announcer Ken Coleman and Frank Glieber for Browns games broadcast on WJW channel 8 in Cleveland between 1963 and 1967.
 He was dropped when CBS made changes to its broadcasting lineup in 1968, but continued to work on preseason games.
 He also worked as a sales agent for Lax Industries in Cleveland and ran a sporting goods business with his close friend Ed Lewis, the athletic director at Adelbert College, which was part of Western Reserve.

 Lahr died unexpectedly of a heart attack in 1969, when he was 45 years old.
 He had recently passed a physical examination, but had come down with the flu the previous week.
 He and his wife, Rowena, had five daughters.
 In 2008, Lahr was named a Browns Legend, an honor given by the franchise to a selection of the best players in its history.